Over the past several years, Tesla has made tremendous progress, not only in vehicle shipment volumes but also in profitability.

 In fiscal 2019, Tesla managed to break even from an operating perspective when the operating margin hovered at 0.0%.

-Tesla achieved a record operating margin on the back of nearly a million vehicle deliveries as of 4Q 2021.
+Tesla achieved a record operating margin on the back of more than a million vehicle deliveries as of 4Q 2022.

 Tesla’s Net Profit Margin

 The net margin includes all expenses, including costs of goods sold, R&D, SG&A, taxes, and interest expenses.

 As seen, Tesla’s net profit margin is significantly lower than the operating margin when extra costs such as taxes and interest expenses are taken into consideration.